Botuns/tactology-department-api/README.md

 ## License

-This project is licensed under the MIT License.
+This project is authored by Olajide AbdulQahar and licensed under the MIT License.